 Some accounts tell of those who have mated while in bestial shape.
 If the Beast-Form is female and the Shapeshifter becomes with child, she is bound to that form until her brood is born and suckled.
-In the Stonehenge Tribunal it is said that a great magus punished two criminals by changing them into beasts, forcing them to mate with each other, bringing a new creature into the world each year as a reminder of their shame.
+In the Stonehenge Tribunal it is said that a great magus punished two criminals by changing them into heasts, forcing them to mate with each other, bringing a new creature into the world each year as a reminder of their shame.
 Often, the children of a union of human and beast are Shapeshifters themselves, sometimes gaining souls through a human parent.
 Some magi believe that every mortal has a Heart-Beast, but only the Shapeshifter is able to express and release this Heart-Beast to any great degree.

 The power of the Shapeshifter only extends to the transformation of its animal form.
 A Shapeshifter cannot take many forms, nor imitate another human being, nor heal wounds it suffers while an animal.
 Any mark or wound to the beast remains in like shape on the human.
 If a Shapechanged Bear mauls its leg in a trap, as a human its leg is mangled and lame.
-Only Creo magics can heal wounds; mere Muto is useless.
+Only Creo magics can heal wounds; mere Mitto is uscless attacked him.

-In fact, there is tale of a German village, ravaged by a strange Wolf that crept into the town at night and slaughtered the inhabitants.
-Daily hunts failed to track down the Wolf.
-The Prince who ruled the town vowed to slay the marauder, and drank strong potions to drive away sleep.
-That night, the Wolf broke down the door of his house and attacked him.
 The Prince, a brave warrior, drew his sword and struck the Wolf's right forepaw from its body, whereupon the beast fled in terror.
-To his amazement, the Prince saw that the paw became a woman's hand, bearing the royal signet ring.
+To his anazement, the Prince saw that the paw became a woman's hand, bearing the royal signet ring.
 He gathered his soldiers and broke into his wife's bedchamber.
 Her right hand was missing, the stump of her arm freshly bandaged and bleeding.
 The Prince and his men wrapped the Werewolf in cloth-of-silver and threw her into the river to drown, thus freeing the village of the evil.

+In fact, there is tale of a German village, ravaged by a strange Wolf that crept into the town at night and slaughtered the inhabitants.
+Daily hunts failed to track down the Wolf.
+The Prince who ruled the town vowed to slay the marauder, and drank strong potions to drive away sleep.
+That night, the Wolf broke down the door of his house and accounts of these curses, which vary in form and effect.
+Some turn the victim into a beast for a certain length of time, such as a year and a day.
+Others allow the victim to regain human form at intervals, such as every seventh day.
+Others still allow human form to be retained at all but certain times, like that of a full moon, and often inflict the curse of Lycanthropy.